aliemteam/aliemcards/cards/infusions/card.md

 | Vasopressin     | 0.02-0.04 | units/min, or higher if indicated (max 0.2 units/min) |
 | Vecuronium      | 1-5       | mg/hr or higher if indicated                          |

+## References

-Based on 2012 card on Continuous Infusions from the UCSF Critical Care Units as part of a campaign for Safe Medication Prescriptions
+- Based on 2012 card on Continuous Infusions from the UCSF Critical Care Units as part of a campaign for Safe Medication Prescriptions